 4. Learn More About Kutaisi at Kutaisi State Historical Museum

-The interior of Kutaisi State Historical Museum
+- 📍 Location: Kutaisi State Historical Museum [Map Link]

 If you want to learn more about the history of Kutaisi, you can check out Kutaisi State Historical Museum, a cultural heritage museum housed inside a 19th Century bank where you will find a collection of archaeological artifacts, pieces of religious art, medieval weaponry, and more.